The School of Making Thinking

 MISSION

-Our program asks: How does art deepen thought and provoke questioning?
+Our programs ask: How does art deepen thought and provoke questioning?
 How is thinking enacted through creative mediums?
 And how can an environment be structured or resist structuring in such a way that these questions can not only be asked, but be lived as well?

 SMT was founded in 2011 and is a federal nonprofit 501c3.